Correlated pair ansatz with a binary tree structure: Binary tree state

 can be computed with $\ComCom{m^4}$ complexity following \Appx{\ref{app: btp_computation}} and \Appx{\ref{app: bts_rdms}}.

 The first Hamiltonian we study is the reduced Bardeen--Cooper--Schrieffer Hamiltonian \cite{BCS1957}

 where $G$ is the two-body interaction parameter, and a constant spacing between $\{ \epsilon_p \}$ is assumed.
 The Hamiltonian in \Eq{\ref{eq: pairing_ham}} belongs to a family of pairing Hamiltonians that can be exactly solved, \cite{Richardson1963,Richardson1964,Gaudin1976} and has been applied to study superconducting metallic grains. \cite{Dukelsky2004} From now on, we will refer to \Eq{\ref{eq: pairing_ham}} as simply the pairing Hamiltonian.
-Electronic structure methods based on a single (number-conserving) Slater determinant fail to describe the attractive physics of the pairing Hamiltonian except at small $G$ values. \cite{HendersonQCC2014,Henderson2015,GRAGP2020} AGP is known to be qualitatively accurate for the pairing Hamiltonian \cite{Braun1998,Degroote2016,Dukelsky2016} and is exact at the large attractive $G$ limit of \Eq{\ref{eq: pairing_ham}}. \cite{Henderson2019} However, AGP is less accurate in the moderately attractive and strongly repulsive regimes. \Fig{\ref{fig: en_agp_bts_rbcs}} shows that BTS is more accurate than AGP and consistently provides excellent energy errors in both the attractive and repulsive interaction regimes of the pairing Hamiltonian.
-All exact eigenfunctions of the pairing Hamiltonian are of APIG form (and in fact of APr2G form, with coefficients which permit easy computation of permanents), so the BTS energy error in \Fig{\ref{fig: en_agp_bts_rbcs}} also measures how well BTS approximates a constrained APIG for this problem.
+Electronic structure methods based on a single (number-conserving) Slater determinant fail to describe the attractive physics of the pairing Hamiltonian except at small $G$ values. \cite{HendersonQCC2014,Henderson2015,GRAGP2020} Indeed, the mean-field solutions break particle number and spin symmetry in the attractive and repulsive regimes of the pairing Hamiltonian, respectively.
+The $G$ values that correspond to these symmetry-breaking points are the so-called critical $G$ values.
+AGP is known to be qualitatively accurate for the pairing Hamiltonian in the attractive interaction regime \cite{Braun1998,Degroote2016,Dukelsky2016} and is exact in the large attractive $G$ limit of \Eq{\ref{eq: pairing_ham}}. \cite{Henderson2019} However, AGP is less accurate in the moderately attractive and strongly repulsive regimes.

-AGP becomes the true ground state at the large attractive limit of $G \rightarrow \infty$ of the pairing Hamiltonian. \cite{Degroote2016} However, the same is not true for the large repulsive limit of $G \rightarrow - \infty$.
-We show that BTS is the exact ground state at the limit $G \rightarrow - \infty$ in \Appx{\ref{app: CGtoBTS}} since the ground eigenstate of the pairing Hamiltonian can be mapped to a BTS state following \Eq{\ref{eq: pair_spin_mapping}}.
-Since AGP is a special case of BTS, BTS is the ground state of the pairing Hamiltonian in both of its large $G$ limits.
+\Fig{\ref{fig: en_agp_bts_rbcs}} shows that BTS energies are consistently more accurate than AGP.
+Specifically, BTS performs exceptionally well for the attractive regime of the pairing Hamiltonian, where traditional methods like coupled cluster doubles (CCD) based on the Hartree--Fock state are known to break down.
+For the moderately large repulsive regime, BTS has relatively more energy error, but still performs better than AGP and CCD.
+However, as shown in the left panel of \Fig{\ref{fig: en_bts_rbcs_repul_m16n8}}, the energy errors start to turn over so that BTS approaches the exact energy in the large negative $G$ limit of the pairing Hamiltonian.